AVAILABLE ON DVD

 The last remnants of a British Army Brigade headquarters, led by Captain Langford because the most senior officer is wounded, makes its way through the Burmese jungle, retreating from the Japanese.
 They arrives at a small village which is occupied by the Japanese.
 After a short but costly battle, the enemy group is wiped out.
 Amongst the Japanese dead is a Colonel, an unusually high-ranking officer to be with such a small group, and possessing a map with unknown markings.
 Langford interrogates a Burmese informer caught trying to flee and, despite objections from some of his men, orders two other villagers to be shot if he doesn’t cooperate….

 Though I was unable to legally view 1957’s The Steel Bayonet, I think it’s obvious from the ones I did get to see and review that Hammer was pretty good at war movies, even the films seem to be fairly obscure.
-Yesterday’s Enemy could be the best non-horror film from the studio in my chronological run through that I’ve watched so far, and it’s almost criminal that this powerful anti-war drama isn’t more well known and considered more highly in films of this nature, especially as it got good reviews when it came out in cinemas [Columbia asked Hammer to edit out numerous uses of the word “bastard” for its American release] and was even nominated for some BAFTAS, quite amazing considering the usual response to Hammer’s product.
-Lord Mountbatten, seatedd next to producer Michael Carreras at the premiere, said that he could actually recognise bits of the Burmese jungle on screen.
-Carreras didn’t have the heart to tell him that the whole thing was shot in Bray and Shepperton studios.
+Yesterday’s Enemy could be the best non-horror film from the studio in my chronological run-through that I’ve watched so far, and it’s almost criminal that this powerful anti-war drama isn’t more well known and considered more highly in films of this nature, especially as it got good reviews when it came out in cinemas [it seems funny these days that Columbia asked Hammer to edit out numerous uses of the word “bastard” for its American release] and was even nominated for some BAFTAS, quite amazing considering the usual response to Hammer’s product.
+Lord Mountbatten, seated next to producer Michael Carreras at the premiere, said that he could actually recognise bits of the Burmese jungle on screen.
+Carreras didn’t have the heart to tell him that the whole thing was shot at Bray and Shepperton studios.
 To modern eyes, that’s the film’s one notable flaw – the sets, while quite elaborate, are rather unconvincing, which is okay for a Gothic fairytale horror but not a realistic war picture – but after a while one just forgets about that, largely due to the intelligent script by Peter Newman, who adapted his own BBC teleplay, itself based on a war crime perpetrated by a British army captain in Burma in 1942, for the screen.